samiahmedsiddiqui/tracking-demo/README.md

 1. [PubNub Keys](https://admin.pubnub.com/)
 2. [Google Map](https://console.developers.google.com/cloud-resource-manager)

-You can check the Live Demo from [here](https://samiahmedsiddiqui.github.io/tracking-demo/index.html).
+You can check the Live Demo from [here](https://samiahmedsiddiqui.github.io/tracking-demo/).

-If anyone of you found any issue so, please create the issue [here](https://github.com/samiahmedsiddiqui/tracking-demo/issues).

-If anyone wants to provide their feedback So, Please feel free to email me at sami.siddiqui@yasglobal.com or contact me on skype at sasiddiqui91.
+If anyone wants to provide their feedback or have any concerns regarding it then please contact [Sami Ahmed Siddiqui](mailto:sami.siddiqui@yasglobal.com).